depbleed/go/README.md

 ## Rationale

-Go encourages a vendoring model for dependencies where projects have to copy - or fetch upon build - their dependencies and put them in a `vendor` folders.
+Go encourages a vendoring model for dependencies where projects have to copy - or fetch upon build - their dependencies and put them in a `vendor` folder.
 In Go, packages are uniquely named according to their relative path to the `GOPATH`.
-This causes situations where two libraries that use types from the same dependency but in different `vendor` folder have identical yet incompatible definitions for those types.
+This causes situations where two libraries that use types from the same dependency but in different `vendor` folders have identical yet incompatible definitions for those types.

 Consider the following layout in your library: